Daiz/crank/README.md

 # Crank - The Construct 2 Addon Build Tool

 Crank is a command-line build tool written for [Node.js](http://nodejs.org/) with the goal of making addon development for Scirra's [Construct 2](http://scirra.com) nicer.
-The installation is simple:
+The installation is simple (*however, it's not available just yet*):

 ```
 npm install crank -g